raspiuser1/chatgpt_telegram_bot/README.md

 `pip install telegram`
 `pip install openai`

+you may need to change the rights of the file to read and execute.

 get your API key from chatgpt, login and look in the settings for your key and put it in to ai_api.txt
 get your API key from the @botfather at telegram and put the key in key.txt see:
 https://www.freecodecamp.org/news/how-to-create-a-telegram-bot-using-python/